Simple Ways to Pet Proof Your Car Like a Pro

 - Wet wipes for wiping dirty paws.
 Want a more environmentally option?
 Keep a filled water bottle and washer instead.

 - Three towels.
 One for cleaning of dirt, one for drying wet fur and one for mopping up accidents.

 - Grooming supplies and brushes to remove excess hair during warmer months.

 - Chew toys or familiar blanket that smells like home to reduce your pet’s stress (and the results of that) during travel.

-- Extra leads in case you need to take your pet out of the car and secure them so you can clean up safely.
+- Extra leads in case you need to take your pet down one of those pet ramps and out of the car, to secure them so you can clean up safely.

 - Pet odour spray or baking soda to help remove stubborn smells.